oVirt/ovirt-site/source/develop/release-management/features/network/networkfilterparameters.html.md

 Describe user experience related issues.
 For example: We need a wizard for ...., the behaviour is different in the UI because ....., etc. GUI mockups should also be added here to make it more clear

+What access rights are required to prevent abuse?

 ### Installation/Upgrade

 Describe how the feature will effect new installation or existing one.